volume-trader/QuantowerKB/quantower-algo/input-parameters.md

 ## General

-In the previous topic, we showed you [how to create a basic indicator](simple-indicator.md) using Visual Studio with Quantower Algo extension and use it on the chart in the trading platform.
+In the previous topic, we showed you [how to create a basic indicator](simple-indicator.md) using Visual Studio with VT-Terminal Algo extension and use it on the chart in the trading platform.
 We created a Simple Moving Average indicator with hardcoded parameters.
 But what if we need to change these parameters?
 For example, we want to use Open prices instead of Close or use another Period.
 It is not very convenient to recompile your indicator each time and we provide you a possibility of easy tuning your scripts via so-called Input Parameters.

 ## **What is input parameter?**&#x20;